masa08/flutter_with_ddd/PITCHME.md

 +++

-Compared to BLoc pattern and MVVM...
+Compared to BLoC pattern and MVVM...

 - Responsibility becomes clear
  - easy to understand directory structure and code